Blane245/musicgenerator/README.md

 SoundFonts are normally driven by a human gesture, e.g., the press and release of a key.
 A key may be pressed soft or hard, thus giving it a sound a different attack.
 In SoundFont terminology, this is called note velocity.

 CMG has certain parameters that mimic human gestures.
 A generator has a start and stop time, similar to pressing and releasing a key.
 It has a speed which defines how often notes are played during the generator start/stop period.
-It has a duration with is a percentage of the time between start and stop that mimics early release for staccato effects.
+It has a duration with is a percentage of the time between start and stop that mimics early release for pizzacato effects.
 It has an attack parameter which is the note velocity.
 It has a volume mimicking some form of human control, like a turning of a knob or moving of a slider.

 As an example, a violin preset (000:040) in the GeneralUser-GS SoundFont file has two instruments defined that are keyed by note range and velocity range.
 By specify these two parameters, either one or two instruments are selected depending on the note and velocity values.
 For most notes, the higher velocities have an instrument that contains the samples for hard string bowing.
 Lower velocities do not have this instrument.